15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • As the platform supports multiple currencies and languages, localization is simple.

-• Payment transactions are secured by processing through the SSL protocol system.
+• Transactions are secured by payment processing through the SSL protocol system.

 • The scalability is limited, so Prestashop is mostly used in small and medium stores.

-• Basic technical knowledge is required to create a website.
+• Basic technical expertise is required to create a website.

 • Another drawback is the basic design, which is often considered unattractive.
 That is why most shops customize them to make them more engaging.